-The semantic of a “clean session” is extended to the Will feature, i.e. not only client’s subscriptions are persistent, but also Will topic and Will message.
-A client can also modify its Will topic and Will message during a session.
+The semantic of a “clean session” is extended to the Will feature, i.e. not only client’s subscriptions are persistent, but also Will topic and Will packet.
+A client can also modify its Will topic and Will packet during a session.

 A new offline keep-alive procedure is defined for the support of sleeping clients.
-With this procedure, battery-operated devices can go to a sleeping state during which all messages destined to them are buffered at the server/gateway and delivered later to them when they wake up.
+With this procedure, battery-operated devices can go to a sleeping state during which all packets destined to them are buffered at the server/gateway and delivered later to them when they wake up.

 MQTT-SN Architecture